highbyte/dotnet-6502/docs/systems/oric/roms.md

 ## Downloading or supplying the ROM

-The Avalonia configuration view can fetch `basic11b.rom` from the [RetroBIOS Oricutron collection](https://abdess.github.io/retrobios/emulators/oricutron/).
+The Avalonia and Terminal configuration views can fetch `basic11b.rom` from the [RetroBIOS Oricutron collection](https://abdess.github.io/retrobios/emulators/oricutron/).
 It displays an explicit ownership/licence acknowledgement before downloading and validates the result against the SHA-1 above.
 The ROM is not bundled with the emulator.